E-Dmz/tutos/remote.md

 - `streamlit` **(didn't test)**

 ## What you cannot do **(as far as I know)**
-- Use VS Code
+- Use VSCode
 - `gcloud auth login`, `heroku login`?? **(didn't try)**
-- you're welcome to prove me wrong on this
+- with `heroku` you have a `IP address mismatch` error
+- but with `gcloud`, you can authenticate!

 ## The real problem with public IPs...
 - ...is that from time to time, it is changed by your ISP.